bryanbraun/bryanbraun.github.io/_posts/2023-11-29-everyone-has-a-substack-and-its-great.md

 Substack's business model encourages authors to write freemium-style.
 The free content attracts new readers and the premium content supports the author (funded by their biggest fans).
 Freemium has flaws but it creates a lot of positive consumer surplus.

 For example, every Substack comes with an RSS feed.
-All free content is available in the feed and all premium content is teased in the feed as well (usually with a title a preview snippet).
+All free content is available in the feed and all premium content is teased in the feed as well (usually with a title and preview snippet).
 Apparently there are also [unique feed urls containing free and premium content for paid subscribers](https://support.substack.com/hc/en-us/articles/360041722272-Will-my-Podcast-RSS-feed-show-paid-only-content-) (though I haven't tested this myself).

 Facebook used to have RSS feeds but it ended up removing them because RSS undermined their ad-based business model.
 With Substack, RSS *helps* the business model instead of hurting it.